 The positive outcome came from a process of mediation, initiated by the City of Edinburgh Council, and led by Stephen O’Rourke QC.
 It was agreed that:

-· IMPACT Scotland will redesign the concert hall and submit a fresh planning application;
+· IMPACT Scotland will submit a revised planning application;

 · The City of Edinburgh Council and Edinburgh St James will jointly seek the permission of the Court of Session for the appropriate disposal of the current Judicial Review proceedings; and

 · IMPACT Scotland and Edinburgh St James will work in partnership to strengthen ongoing dialogue and work together to ensure the successful delivery and then operation of the new concert hall within the context of the wider regeneration of the area.

 Sir Ewan Brown, Chair of IMPACT Scotland, said:

 “Our ambition is to create a world-class concert hall for Edinburgh and Scotland.
 To deliver this timeously we have made significant changes to the concert hall plans in order to reflect the sensitivities of the site and the needs of our neighbours.
 We are hugely encouraged by the positive discussions we have had with Edinburgh St James and the City of Edinburgh Council and look forward to continuing to work with them to deliver a world-class concert hall.”

 Martin Perry, Director of Nuveen Real Estate said:

 “We welcome the initiative to substantially reduce the size of the concert hall and we are happy to work with IMPACT Scotland and the City of Edinburgh Council as IMPACT Scotland develops a new design which addresses our principal concerns.
 We hope the new design will better accord with the aspirations for this quarter of the city.”